 Source: *National Center for Education Statistics - College Navigator

 The Juilliard School

 Founded as the Institute of Musical Art in 1905, the college was renamed the Juilliard School of Music in 1926 and then the Juilliard School, following the addition of its dance and drama divisions.
 The school enrolls about 900 students; the music division has more than 300 faculty members.

 Undergraduate Diploma in Music

 With recommendations from the school's dean and the Admissions Committee, students may enroll in a 3-year, non-degree program that focuses mainly on performance and shares many requirements with the Bachelor of Music program.
 All entering students take the first-year colloquium, an interdisciplinary course designed to introduce them to the Juilliard community, as well as courses in their particular area of study, such as instrumentals, composition or jazz studies.
 Other required coursework focuses on performance and musicianship for a total of 72 credits.

 Bachelor of Music

-Bachelor of Music (BM) programs are available in composition, jazz studies and a number of musical instruments.
+Bachelor of Music (BM) programs are available in composition, jazz studies, vocal arts and a number of musical instruments.
 In addition to the first-year colloquium and required courses in their chosen major, instrumental students participate in for-credit music ensembles.
-Composition students pursue specialized courses in their last two years, including conducting and orchestration.
-Jazz studies majors take classes in performance, history and improvisation.
-Candidates for the Bachelor of Music also learn about ear training, piano, music theory and music history.
+Composition students complete a practicum and composer's forum in each of the final two years.
+Jazz studies majors take classes in performance and history.
+Candidates for the Bachelor of Music also learn about ear training.

 This program is designed for students with an undergraduate degree or a diploma who would like a graduate-level education but are not seeking a master's degree.
 It is typically a 1-year program; however, certain areas of concentration require two years of study, such as historical performance, voice and collaborative piano.
 All students must fulfill performance requirements and take graduate-level courses within their concentration.